Start your life and career one step ahead with the Joint Education Model

 Opportunity to Gain Professional Experience as a Student

-The Sectoral Cooperation Training Model consists of 14-week programs that cover the fall and spring terms separately.
+The Joint Education Model consists of 14-week programs that cover the fall and spring terms separately.
 Before each semester, our students apply for the positions announced by our training partners in the "News" page of our website, and they only get a real job interview experience as a result of the interviews.

 The work of our students, whose internship insurances are made by our university, are evaluated by the coordinators of our education partners and the faculty members of our faculty running the program and converted into notes.
 The grade given is recorded on the course slots of our students as the final grade of two courses selected from three different course types as departmental elective, non-departmental elective and general elective in line with the decision of our students and their advisors within the program.

 The model, which has been benefited by 800 students for 7 years in 81 partner institutions, has turned into an added value of our faculty in terms of applied education.

 Joint Education Model is a 14-week internship program that students can apply for every fall and spring semester.

 2. How can I register to Joint Education Model?

 The Joint Education Model application process consists of three steps;

 - Depending on whether the student is dependent from his/her family or not, two different procedures will be required by our Presidency.

 - (Accordingly, those students who receive health care from their families will fill in the commitment document No.1, and those who do not receive health care from their families and cannot benefit from health services will fill out the commitment No.2)